• Skip to primary navigation

 A Zeta converter is another variation on the SEPIC (Figure 6).
 Sometimes called an inverse SEPIC, the Zeta converter uses a buck converter followed by a boost stage, while the SEPIC has a boost stage followed by a buck.
 Like the SEPIC, the Zeta topology has a positive output voltage.

-Figure 6: Zeta topology.
+Figure 6.
+Zeta topology.
 (Image: International Journal of Engineering and Technical Research)

-Isolated one switch topologies
+Isolated one-switch topologies

 Flyback Converter

-Figure 7: The “transformer” in a flyback converter is actually a pair of coupled inductors that store energy when the switch is on.
+Figure 7.
+The “transformer” in a flyback converter is actually a pair of coupled inductors that store energy when the switch is on.
 Current flows to the output from the capacitor when the switch is on and from the stored energy in the transformer when the switch is off.
 (Image: RECOM)

 Forward Converter

-A forward topology uses a true transformer (not the coupled inductors found in a flyback) to move energy from the primary to the secondary while the switching element is ON (Fugure 8).
+A forward topology uses a true transformer (not the coupled inductors found in a flyback) to move energy from the primary to the secondary while the switching element is ON (Figure 8).
 The transformer provides isolation and can be used to step the input voltage up or down and can provide multiple output voltages.
 The transformer in a forward converter includes a reset winding (connected to D3 in the figure below) to keep the transformer’s magnetic field from collapsing.

-Figure 8: In a forward converter, the transformer transfers energy to the output when the switch is on.
+Figure 8.
+In a forward converter, the transformer transfers energy to the output when the switch is on.
 (Image: RECOM)

-The output voltage of a forward converter is controlled by the input voltage, turns ratio between the primary and secondary transformer windings and the duty cycle.
+The output voltage of a forward converter is controlled by the input voltage, turns ratio between the primary and secondary transformer windings, and the duty cycle.
 Forward converters are simple circuits with low current ripple on the input capacitor and the secondary diodes.
-But they require switching transistors rated for twice the input voltage and have a relatively large transformer as a result of the need for the reset winding.
+However, they require switching transistors rated for twice the input voltage and have a relatively large transformer as a result of the need for the reset winding.
 An active clamp circuit can be used to eliminate the need for the rest winding.

 Active Clamp Converters

 In addition to the basic components shown above, a flyback converter includes a resistor-capacitor-diode (RCD) clamp to reduce the voltage stress on the switching device.
 When the switch is turned OFF, voltage is reflected from the secondary side to the primary, stressing the switch.
-A passive primary-side RCD clamp can be added to protect the switch from potential damage, but at the cost of lower efficiency.
+A passive primary-side RCD clamp can be added to protect the switch from potential damage but at the cost of lower efficiency.
 An active clamp replaces the resistor in an RCD design with a switch.
 Instead of dissipating the leakage inductance energy, it recycles the energy back to the transformer.
 An active clamp can also be used to replace the reset winding on a forward converter, improving performance and simplifying the transformer design (Figure 9).

-Figure 9: An active clamp forward converter replaces the reset winding and diode with a switch to recycle the energy and improve efficiency.
+Figure 9.
+An active clamp forward converter replaces the reset winding and diode with a switch to recycle the energy and improve efficiency.
 (Image: RECOM)

 Summary

-Single-switch dc/dc converter topologies are employed across a wide range of non-isolated and isolated power conversion applications up to a few hundred watts.
-The buck converter, which reduces the input voltage to a lower level, is probably the most-widely-used of all power conversion topologies.
-These topologies provide designers with an array of choices to optimize performance for specific application needs including EMI levels, efficiencies, delivery of single or multiple output voltages, and more.
+Single-switch dc-dc converter topologies are employed across a wide range of non-isolated and isolated power conversion applications up to a few hundred watts.
+The buck converter, which reduces the input voltage to a lower level, is probably the most widely used of all power conversion topologies.
+These topologies provide designers with an array of choices to optimize performance for specific application needs, including EMI levels, efficiencies, delivery of single or multiple output voltages, and more.

 References